|

 Bob and Dot first met at High School

-and after both going to Teachers' College started teaching
+and after both going to Teachers' College started teaching careers.

-careers.
 They have four grown up children and five grandchildren.

 In 1975 they purchased their present

-property as a cherry and plum orchard and farmed it commercially
+property as a cherry and plum orchard and farmed it commercially for

 In 1989 a tough decision was reached

 and the orchard was bulldozed.
-At this point they started
+At this point they started planting a

-trees had "friends' around them and thus started the native
+around them and thus started the native garden.
+Bob and Dot both love

-and the birds and butterflies they attract.
+the Australian native plants and the birds and butterflies they

-The gardens were started completely
+The gardens were started completely by

-original trees are two cherry trees near the house, a row
+are two cherry trees near the house, a row of cypress trees along the

-in the area as a wind-break) and a large pine tree.
-As Bob
+boundary (planted by early settlers in the area as a wind-break) and a

-says, "You can blame us for any mistakes here as it is all
+large pine tree.
+As Bob says, "You can blame us for any mistakes here

-our work."
+as it is all our work."

 Dot took up counselling training

-after retiring from teaching at the end of 1982 and
+after retiring from teaching at the end of 1982 and spent some time

-spent some time counselling and being involved in "Care"
+counselling and being involved in "Care" ministry.
+At present she is

-a ministry to women whose loved ones are in gaol, and
+involved in "Kairos Outside" a ministry to women whose loved ones are

-also corrects Bible Study notes for prisoners in gaols.
+in gaol, and also corrects Bible Study notes for prisoners in gaols.

 Bob also retired from teaching

-at the end of 1982 and enthusiastically started propagating
+at the end of 1982 and enthusiastically started propagating plants.
+He

-plants.
-He now spends time giving talks to interested
+now spends time giving talks to interested Probus and Gardening groups.

-Bob's deep care for the environment
+Bob's deep care for the

-by ABC Gardening Australia when he was awarded the "Gardener
+recognized by ABC Gardening Australia when he was awarded the "Gardener

 of the Year 2005."